I continued spinning out Reversal on Star Trek Logs.

 This Month’s Productivity Killers

 Looking for work continues to cramp my writing style, which I suppose is amusing but is also a tad serious.
 It can be difficult to get inspiration if you’re worried about continuing income.

 Ad Astra’s forums were also down for a bit.
 That’s generally better for productivity for me, but I do miss the interactions, not to mention the prompts.

 I originally didn’t want to write Vulcans.
-I had had a lot of trouble making T’Pol more than a cardboard character who commented about logic or fascination.
+I had had a lot of trouble making T’Pol more than a cardboard character with comments about logic or fascination.
 Vulcans were, to me, a difficult species to flesh out.

-But then the gauntlet was thrown down – write about the JJ Abrams Universe.
+But then the challenge: write about the JJ Abrams Universe.
 But all you need to care about are three things:

 After that, it didn’t matter.
 And so I chose the first piece as the focus for my story.
 And so Eriecho – a name I had originally thought I would use for a Klingon woman – began to take shape.

 Born on a transport to Cannamar Prison, Eriecho starts out, in Release, as a person who has never known freedom.
 I wanted her to be tough, too, as she would have to have been.
-There is nothing soft about Cannamar, a location that is canon but never actually seen.
+There is nothing soft about Cannamar, a location that is canon but never on screen.
 My descriptions of Cannamar are similar to those of a Tandaran prison.